shkm/freckle-api/README.md

 This is still in a pretty early stage; I'm implementing features as and when I need them.

-I'm using freckle-api in [FreCLI](https://github.com/shkm/frecli).
+I'm using freckle-api in [FreCLI](https://github.com/shkm/frecli) — a CLI Freckle client.

-I intend to implement timing functonality only to begin with, adding more management features later on.
-In order to get it to a usable/useful state, the following needs to be done: